Overweight Truck Accident Lawyers Representing Crash Victims

 An overloaded or overweight truck accident is a common occurrence on the Chicago highways and main roadways.
-Unfortunately, many commercial truck companies and drivers overload cargo on their trucks or fail to secure the loads correctly .
+Unfortunately, many commercial truck companies and drivers overload the cargo on their trucks or fail to secure the loads correctly .

-Heavy commercial trucks have far more momentum than an unloaded truck, or passenger vehicle.
-Overloading the truck makes it challenging to stop, and increases the likelihood of an uncontrolled accident when the driver has to swerve or slam on the brakes.
+Heavy commercial trucks have far more momentum than an unloaded truck or passenger vehicle.
+Overloading the truck makes it challenging to stop and increases the likelihood of an uncontrolled accident when the driver has to swerve or slam on the brakes.

-Weigh station inspectors check every truck for overloaded weights, illegal cargo, falsely reported manifests and travel logs, and the driver’s compliance in following Hours of Service rules, regulations and laws.
+Weigh station inspectors check how much cargo every truck has and for heavy loads, illegal freight, falsely documented manifests and travel logs, and the driver’s compliance in following Hours of Service rules, regulations and laws.

 - Trucks that weigh too much causing one or more tires to burst